mmistakes/minimal-mistakes/_posts/2023-09-06-load-balancer.md

 ## 3. Domain Modeling
 The domain of load balancer is pretty straightforward.
 Let's unfold it step by step.

 In a load balancer, you often need to handle requests and route them to different backend servers based on the URL or other request attributes.
 The `Url` case class which we'll write provides a convenient way to represent and manipulate URLs in a strongly-typed manner, making it easier to work with URL-related logic in the load balancer.
-Using a dedicated `Url` type makes the code more self-explanatory and easier to understand for other developers working on the project.
-It provides a clear and meaningful abstraction for URLs.
+Using a dedicated `Url` type makes the code more self-explanatory and provides a clear and meaningful abstraction for URLs.

 So, let's define it in the `domain` package, extend `AnyVal` for the compiler to optimize boxing where it's possible (we could have used Scala 3 `opaque type` but it doesn't work well with `pureconfig` unfortunately) and override its `toString` method for logging purposes: